The Wichita Eagle

 Newspaper in Wichita, Kansas, U.S.

-The Wichita Eagle is a daily newspaper published in Wichita, Kansas, United States.
+The Wichita Eagle is a newspaper published in Wichita, Kansas, United States.
 Originating in the early 1870s, shortly after the city's founding, it is owned by The McClatchy Company and is the largest newspaper in Wichita and the surrounding area.

 In September, 1960, The Wichita Eagle purchased the assets of its longtime chief rival, the Wichita Beacon, it became The Wichita Eagle and Beacon or The Wichita Eagle-Beacon, until the Beacon moniker was dropped in 1989.

 History

 Origins

 In 1870, The Vidette was the first newspaper established in Wichita by Fred A. Sowers and W. B. Hutchinson.
 It operated briefly.

 On April 12, 1872, The Wichita Eagle was founded and edited by Marshall M. Murdock, and it became a daily paper in May 1884.
 His son, Victor Murdock, was a reporter for the paper during his teens, the managing editor from 1894 to 1903, an editor from the mid-1920s until his death in 1945.

 In October 1872, The Wichita Daily Beacon was founded by Fred A. Sowers and David Millison.
 It published daily for two months, then weekly until 1884 when it went back to daily.
 In 1907, Henry Allen purchased the Beacon and was publisher for many years.
 In 1926, the Levand brothers, Max, Leonard, John and Louis purchased the Wichita Beacon from Senator Henry Allen.
 The Levand brothers had grown up in Denver selling the Denver Post on the street-corners of Denver.
 Max Levand remained editor, publisher until his death in March 1960.